RETAIL TECHNOLOGIES, INC.

 The Origin Story

-Fourteen years prior to founding RTI, the President of Retail Technologies, Inc., Gregory Hall, worked for some of leading retail solutions providers, before deciding to become a dealer himself.
+Fourteen years prior to founding RTI, the President of Retail Technologies, Inc., Gregory Hall, worked for some of the leading retail solutions providers, before deciding to become a dealer himself.
 He worked along the Gulf Coast from New Orleans, LA, to Mobile, AL, presenting and selling point-of-sale and front-end scanning systems, primarily to the grocery industry, at a time when technology was in its infancy.

 During this time, Greg gained great insight into the unique challenges that retailers were facing in their day to day operations.
 He quickly noticed that the old product pricing methods were cutting into his customer’s profit margins.
 Realizing that they were in desperate need of a solution, Greg set out on a mission to find one.
 After in-depth research, he came to the conclusion that a solution did not yet exist.
 The only solution was to create one himself.